extrawest/restaurant-api/README.md

 - Restaurant Browsing: Users can explore various restaurants and their menus.
 - Food Ordering: Easy and quick food ordering process with a user-friendly interface.
 - Order Tracking: Order status updates and tracking.
-- Payment Integration: Secure payment gateway integration for hassle-free transactions.
+- Payment Integration: Secure payment gateway integration using Stripe for hassle-free transactions, including the ability to subscribe for free delivery.
 - Food Delivery: Efficient food delivery management system ensuring timely deliveries.

 ## Development server